 Force spells and effects, such as from a magic missile or Ghost Touch weapon, affect an incorporeal creature normally.

-An incorporeal creature's attacks nearly always target the Touch AC of corporeal creatures, as they pass straight through an enemy's natural and non-magical protections.
+An incorporeal creature's attacks are nearly always resolved as touch attacks, when made against corporeal creatures, as they pass straight through an enemy's natural and non-magical protections.